Metabolic Bone Disease in Reptiles: Prevention & Treatment

 When UVB light hits reptile skin, it triggers vitamin D3 synthesis, specifically converting 7-dehydrocholesterol into previtamin D3, which body heat then converts to active vitamin D3.
 This travels to the liver and kidneys where it becomes calcitriol, the active hormone that enables calcium absorption in the intestines.

 No UVB exposure means no vitamin D3 production.
 No vitamin D3 means calcium can't be absorbed efficiently, regardless of how much you're providing.
-Studies on reptile physiology confirm this pathway is non-negotiable, you can't supplement your way out of missing UVB entirely.
+This pathway is non-negotiable, you can't supplement your way out of missing UVB entirely.

-The optimal calcium-to-phosphorus ratio in reptile diets is 2:1 according to research.
-Too much phosphorus actually blocks calcium absorption, which is why feeding insects without gut-loading or dusting creates problems even if the reptile is eating regularly.
+The optimal calcium-to-phosphorus ratio in reptile diets is 2:1.[NRC, 2006; Donoghue S. Nutrition of captive reptiles.
+Vet Clin North Am Exot Anim Pract.
+1998;1(1):71–83] Too much phosphorus actually blocks calcium absorption, which is why feeding insects without gut-loading or dusting creates problems even if the reptile is eating regularly.

 Early Signs Most People Miss